DPascalBernard/maven-alfresco-archetypes/branches/experimental/alfresco-lifecycle-aggregator/plugins/alfresco-maven-plugin/README.txt

 module.version=${project.version}
 As you can see, the file is filtered with Maven project placeholders

-3. Declare the mmt-maven-plugin in your POM build section
+3. Declare the alfresco-maven-plugin in your POM build section

     <build>
         <plugins>
             <plugin>
                 <groupId>org.alfresco.maven.plugin</groupId>
-                <artifactId>mmt-maven-plugin</artifactId>
+                <artifactId>alfresco-maven-plugin</artifactId>
                 <version>0.1-SNAPSHOT
             </plugin>
         </plugins>